turinglabsorg/datahub-learn/network-documentation/matic/tutorials/untitled.md

 `parentProvider: window.web3`

-> NOTE: Deposits from Ethereum to Matic happen using a state sync mechanism and takes about ~5-7 minutes.
+> NOTE: Deposits from Ethereum to Polygon (Matic) happen using a state sync mechanism and takes about ~5-7 minutes.
 After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.
 The explorer will show the balance only if at least one asset transfer has happened on the child chain.
 This [link](https://docs.matic.network/docs/develop/ethereum-matic/pos/deposit-withdraw-event-pos/) explains how to track the deposit events.

 ![](https://docs.matic.network/img/pos-using-metamask/deposit.png)

 ### Transfer

-Once deposited, the token can be transferred to any other account on the Matic chain.
+Once deposited, the token can be transferred to any other account on the Polygon (Matic) chain.

 During Transfer, only the `maticProvider` needs to be set as `window.web3`